ExaWorks/psij-python/docs/api.rst

 The most important classes in this library are ``Job`` and ``JobExecutor``, followed by ``Launcher``.

-The Job class and its modifiers
+The Job Class and Its Modifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Job-related classes listed in this section (``Job``, ``JobSpec``,
 ``ResourceSpec``, and ``JobAttributes``) are independent of
 executor implementations.
 The authors strongly recommend that users
-program against these classes, rather than adding executor-specific
+program against these classes rather than adding executor-specific
 configuration options, to the extent possible.

 .. autoclass:: psij.Job